-5 Conclusions
+6 Conclusions

 The Uncapacitated Facility Location (UFL) problem is one of the most famous and studied Operations Research problems.
-This problem can easily be formulated as a MILP, whose size is however exceedingly large for many practical applications, making the direct use of a MILP solver rather ineffective (or even impossible).
+For many practical UFL applications in business analytics, the size of the underlying MILP formulation is exceedingly large, making the direct use of a MILP solver rather ineffective (or even impossible) in practice.
 As a matter of fact, the most powerful technique at present for solving large scale UFL instances is Lagrangian relaxation, that allows one to quickly compute lower bounds that are close enough to the LP relaxation ones.
 The implementation of a sound Lagrangian relaxation method is however far from trivial, and a number of sophisticated ideas need to be implemented to get satisfactory results.
-This was the main motivation for us to consider a simpler approach built on top of an off-the-shelf MILP solver.
+This fact, together with scalability issues related with classical MILP formulations for UFL, was the main motivation for us to consider a simpler approach with a significantly reduced number of variables, built on top of an off-the-shelf MILP solver.

-We therefore decided to investigate a MILP approach based on Benders decomposition, a technique that can be considered folklore but apparently not used in recent computational studies for UFL.
-We also addressed a nonlinear version of the problem, namely, separable convex quadratic UFL (qUFL) that has been the subject of intensive computational studies in the recent years.

-From the methodological point of view, our approach uses generalized Benders cuts for convex problems, and embeds them in a branch-and-cut scheme.
-A number of important features are introduced, that are instrumental for the practical effectiveness of the overall approach.
-In particular, we discuss how to speedup the root-node cut loop through simple stabilization techniques that make it orders of magnitude faster than standard cutting plane loops.
+We therefore investigate a MILP approach based on Benders decomposition, a technique that apparently was not used in recent computational studies for UFL.
+We also address a nonlinear version of the problem, namely, separable convex quadratic UFL (qUFL) that plays an important role in the design of electric power distribution systems.
+To embed Benders cuts for convex problems into a branch-and-cut scheme, we introduce a number of important features, that are essential for the practical effectiveness of the overall approach.
+In particular, we demonstrate how to speedup the root-node cut loop through simple stabilization techniques that make it orders of magnitude faster than standard cutting plane loops.

-Using our approach, we were able to solve to proven optimality 7 previously unsolved benchmark instances for UFL, and to improve the best-known heuristic value for 22 additional instances.
-These instances were out of reach for previous
+Using our approach, we were able to solve to proven optimality 7 previously unsolved UFL benchmark instances from the widely used UFLLIB [25], and to improve the best-known heuristic value for 22 additional instances.
+These instances were out of reach for previous MILP approaches, as the underlying models would involve tens of millions of variables and constraints, and they turned out to be too hard even for the best Lagrangian methods from the literature.